Direct-Entry MSN Programs for Non-Nursing Majors Online

 Salary and Job Outlook: How much does a nurse with an MSN make a year?

 Earning an MSN degree equips you with the critical thinking, interpersonal, and adaptive skills that benefit almost any career path.
-You will have the opportunity to shape your career in a variety of ways – and you may even discover an unconventional niche that makes the best use of your training, lifestyle, and personality.
+You will have the opportunity to shape your career and you may even discover an unconventional niche that makes the best use of your training, lifestyle, and personality.
 For example, family nurse practitioners and nurse educators often collaborate with government agencies or work in non-clinical facilities such as schools or community organizations.

 Having an MSN degree will also boost your income, especially compared to merely having an RN license or a BSN degree.
 The education and training obtained through an MSN program will allow you to apply for more advanced and specialized positions – leading ultimately to a more fulfilling and lucrative career as a healthcare provider.

-Furthermore, the MSN degree allows you to pursue additional education to earn degrees such as a Doctor of Nursing Practice (DNP), a Doctor of Education (EdD) in Nursing, or even a Ph.D. in Nursing.
+The MSN degree allows you to pursue additional education to earn either a Doctor of Nursing Practice (DNP), a Doctor of Education (EdD) in Nursing, or a Ph.D. in Nursing.
 These degrees qualify nurses for the highest positions in the healthcare system, allowing them to work with institutions and policies to improve and enhance patient care.

 Masters in Nursing Salary